Your weather: Downpours forecast in western and northern areas of North Island

 Meanwhile it's the North Island's turn to weather the storm today as heavy rain and gale force winds are predicted to come thick and fast in western and northern areas.

-The dumping of snow in the South Island that caused road closures, power outages and other problems are still causing headaches as 1500 are still without power in the Wakatipu Basin.
+The dumping of snow in the South Island that caused road closures, power outages and other problems are still causing headaches as hundreds were still without power in the Wakatipu Basin.

 MetService said a front preceded by a moist northwesterly flow moved over the North Island last night bringing heavy rain to the west.